Rules for creating geometries

 • To check for duplicate vertices, in Geometry validity, select Duplicate nodes.

-• To check for holes, in Geometry properties, select Polygons and multipolygons may not contain any holes.
+• To check for holes, in Geometry properties, select Polygons and multipart polygons may not contain any holes.

 • To check for sliver polygons, in Geometry conditions, select No sliver polygons.